stalleyj/javametrics/README.md

  **Windows**

-Requirements: Visual Studio 2012 or later, a Java 8 SDK and Cygwin
+Requirements: Visual Studio 2015 or later, a Java 8 JDK and Cygwin

  * Make sure you are running inside a Visual Studio command shell to pick up the compiler.
 There are 2 versions, a 32 and a 64 bit one so make sure you are running the right one for the level you want to build
  * Add Cygwin to your path, e.g. `set PATH=%PATH%;c:\cygwin64\bin`
  * Add JDK include directories to your path, e.g. `set INCLUDE=C:\jdk8_131\jdk1.8.0_131\include;C:\jdk8_131\jdk1.8.0_131\include\win32;%INCLUDE%`
  * `cd native`
- * `make BUILD=wa64 clean javametrics`  (to build on 64 bit windows)
+ * `make BUILD=wa64 clean javametrics`  (to build on 64 bit Windows)

 **Linux**

-Requirements: gcc and a Java 8 SDK
+Requirements: GCC, GNU make and a Java 8 JDK

- * TODO
+ * Add JDK include directories to your path, e.g. `export JAVA_SDK_INCLUDE=/usr/lib/default-java/include:/user/lib/default-java/include/linux`
+ * `make BUILD=xa64 clean javametrics` (to build on 64 bit Linux)

 **Mac**

+Requirements: Xcode and a Java 8 JDK

-You need to include two directories in the JAVA_SDK_INCLUDE path, e.g.: export "JAVA_SDK_INCLUDE=/Library/Java/JavaVirtualMachines/jdk1.8.0_121.jdk/Contents/Home/include/ -I/Library/Java/JavaVirtualMachines/jdk1.8.0_121.jdk/Contents/Home/include/darwin/"
+ * You need to include two directories in the JAVA_SDK_INCLUDE path, e.g.: export "JAVA_SDK_INCLUDE=/Library/Java/JavaVirtualMachines/jdk1.8.0_121.jdk/Contents/Home/include/ -I/Library/Java/JavaVirtualMachines/jdk1.8.0_121.jdk/Contents/Home/include/darwin/"

-`make BUILD=darwin64 clean javametrics`
+ * `make BUILD=darwin64 clean javametrics`

 To build the jar and war files:

-TODO
+**All platforms**

+Requirements: Apache Ant

+Two `build.xml` ant build scripts are provided, one for building the javametrics.jar file and the other for building the javametrics.war fie.

 ## Source code
 The source code for Application Metrics for Java is available in the [Javametrics Github project](http://github.com/RuntimeTools/javametrics).